Jaden-Hepsibah/CODSOFT/Project2Calculator/README.md

 # Calculator
-This is the simple Calculator that peforms basic arithmetic operations.
-And displays the result.
+This is a simple Calculator built using Python that performs basic arithmetic operations and displays the result.

 ## Features
 - Addition